buttonwood-protocol/tranche/docs/interfaces/ITranche.md

 ERC20 token to represent a single tranche for a ButtonTranche bond

+### `bond() → address` (external)

+returns the BondController address which owns this Tranche contract It should have admin permissions to call mint, burn, and redeem functions

 ### `mint(address to, uint256 amount)` (external)

 Mint `amount` tokens to `to`